CometControl/rulemanager/DEVELOPMENT.md

 **1. Storage:**

 The base templates for each rule will be stored as Go template files (with a `.tmpl` extension).
-For consolidated rules like OpenShift, there will be a single template file.
+For consolidated rules like k8s, there will be a single template file.

 **Example Directory Structure:**
 '''
 /templates
 |-- /_base
-|   |-- openshift.json
+|   |-- k8s.json
 |-- /go_templates
-|   |-- openshift.tmpl      <-- The consolidated Go template
+|   |-- k8s.tmpl      <-- The consolidated Go template
-|-- openshift.json          <-- The consolidated JSON schema
+|-- k8s.json          <-- The consolidated JSON schema
 '''

 **2. Template Content:**

 The `.tmpl` files contain the skeleton of the Prometheus rule in YAML format.
 For consolidated templates, we use `if/else` blocks to generate the correct rule based on the `rule_type`.

-**Example: `/templates/go_templates/openshift.tmpl`**
+**Example: `/templates/go_templates/k8s.tmpl`**

 ```yaml
 {{ if eq .rule_type "cpu" }}